MGriot/chemtools/doc/exploration/eda.md

 # Exploratory Data Analysis (EDA)

 Exploratory Data Analysis (EDA) is a crucial step in the data science workflow.
 It involves analyzing and investigating datasets to summarize their main characteristics, often using data visualization methods.
-The `ExploratoryDataAnalysis` class in `chemtools` provides a convenient way to perform EDA on your data.
+The `ExploratoryDataAnalysis` class in `chemtools` provides a comprehensive toolkit to perform EDA on your data, with special support for mixed-type (numerical and categorical) datasets.

 ## The `ExploratoryDataAnalysis` Class

-The `ExploratoryDataAnalysis` class is designed to work with pandas DataFrames and provides a suite of methods for both non-graphical and graphical analysis.
+The `ExploratoryDataAnalysis` class is designed to work with pandas DataFrames and provides a suite of methods for data inspection, non-graphical summaries, and graphical analysis.

 ### Initialization